riceissa/issarice.com/wiki/music-i-like-to-listen-to.md

 Some others:

 - "Dream A Little Dream of Me"---Ella Fitzgerald, Doris Day
-- Taylor Swift---"Blank Space", "22", "Back to December", "The Way I Loved You", "Forever and Always", "Ours"
+- Taylor Swift---"Blank Space", "22", "Back to December", "The Way I Loved You", "Forever and Always", "Ours", "Red"